KHANRAA/ASSIGNMENT/LPU/QUESTION.md

 indefinite postponement.
 The jobs that have spent a long time waiting compete against those estimated to have short run times.
 The priority can be computed as :
 Priority = 1+ Waiting time / Estimated run time
-Write a program to implement such ae
+Write a program to implement such an algorithm.